agile-ts/documentation/docs/packages/react/Installation.md

 The React Integration is only an Extension of AgileTs and doesn't work without the [Core Package](../core/Introduction.md), which functions as the brain of AgileTs and is indispensable.
-Unfortunately we can't combine every `core` version with `react` version.
+Unfortunately, we can't combine every `core` version with `react` version.
 Therefore, you can find a table that shows which versions fit together below.

 | @agile-ts/react | @agile-ts/core          | NPM Version              | Supported React versions | Supports hook based components    |